cristian-guerrero/legion-go-tricks/README.md

 includes:

 - should support Legion Go at native resolution
-  - It works for both Steam Deck and ROG Ally.
+  - It should work for both Steam Deck and ROG Ally.
   - Make sure to set the game entry to “Native” in the Steam game settings menu first.
 - you’ll have to set scaling once in the KDE settings when the nested desktop session loads for the first time but it should save it for future nested desktop sessions or else the screen will be for ants at 1600p